FLOIP/flow-builder/cypress/e2e/cypress-guidelines.md

 On the other hand, moving blocks on the canvas using `realMouseDown`-`realMouseMove`-`realMouseUp` did not work as expected, so <b>cypress-drag-drop</b> was used instead.

-At the end of the day, all approaches provide similar functionality and it is up to the developer to decide which one to use.
+At the end of the day, all approaches provide similar functionality but have their own limitations, and it is up to the developer to decide which one to use.